Geraldo Perdomo Player Props: Diamondbacks vs. Braves

 - The Braves pitching staff ranks third in MLB with a collective 9.6 strikeouts per nine innings.

-- The Braves have a 3.69 team ERA that ranks sixth across all league pitching staffs.
+- The Braves' 3.68 team ERA ranks fifth among all MLB pitching staffs.

-- Braves pitchers combine to surrender the second-fewest home runs in baseball (51 total, 0.9 per game).
+- Braves pitchers combine to allow the second-fewest home runs in baseball (51 total, 0.9 per game).

-- The right-hander last pitched on Saturday against the Philadelphia Phillies, when he went 5 1/3 innings, allowing two earned runs while giving up seven hits.
+- In his most recent time out on Sunday against the Philadelphia Phillies, the right-hander went six innings, allowing two earned runs while surrendering two hits.

 © 2023 Data Skrive.
 All rights reserved.